 Moving in together

 Your partner can move in to your Hoas apartment if you live in a studio, two-room apartment, or bigger apartment.
 Your partner doesn’t have to be a student.
-When planning to move in together, we recommend contacting Hoas!
-When your partner is officially added as a party to the tenancy agreement, they will also gain access to all services available to Hoas tenants, such as credentials for MyHoas or the ability to request a door opening service if needed.

 A new tenancy agreement

 - Terminate your existing tenancy agreement for the end of the following month so that the joint agreement can begin immediately after it ends.
 In the additional information section, specify that you are not moving out but wish to add your partner to the agreement.
-This is important so that we do not offer the apartment to other applicants but instead review the housing application and attached documents you submitted.
+This is important so that we do not offer the apartment to other applicants.

-- We will contact you if further information is needed.
+- We will review the housing application and attached documents you submitted.
+We will contact you if further information is needed.
 If everything is in order, we will process the termination notice and send you a housing offer for a joint tenancy agreement for the same apartment.

 Moving in with a friend